bitforce/Algorithms/tutorial/sorting/quick/README.md

 depends on the implementation.

 ###### Analysis
+_BT_:
+  When the partition divides the list into two (nearly) equal pieces, the recursive calls process only half the list size and consequently this makes only n=2^x calls before we reach a list length of 1.
+The ideal factor comes into play...

 _WT_:
   This occurs when the pivot either divides the array into sublists of length 0 and n-1 or when the pivot attempting to divide an array where all elements